Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Problem Formulation

 To illustrate our point, we use an example based on the small power system depicted in Fig. \ref{fig:3bus}.
 The system includes two thermal generating units with the linear production costs, reserve capacity costs and maximum power limits indicated in the figure.
 For simplicity, the susceptances of all lines are assumed to be 1 p.u. and the capacity of each line is also specified in the figure.
 A single demand of 80 MW is located at node $n_3$, where there is also a wind farm with a predicted output of 20 MW.
 We assume that the associated (random) forecast error can take on three different values only, namely, $20$, $10$, and $-20$ MW, corresponding to three equally probable realizations or scenarios 1, 2 and 3, in that order.
 The costs of deploying upward and downward reserve, i.e., $c^{+}_n$ and $c^{-}_n$, are 1.2 and 0.8 times the generator's linear operating cost, respectively.

-Results from problem~\eqref{eq:JCC-OPF} when $\epsilon = 1/3$ and $\epsilon = 0$ are collated in the first two rows of Table~\ref{tab:Results-IE}.
+Results from problem~\eqref{eq:JCC-OPF} when $\epsilon = 1/3$ and $\epsilon = 0$ are shown in the first two rows of Table~\ref{tab:Results-IE}.
 These results include the optimal power dispatch, participation factors and procured reserve capacities, together with the optimal expected operating cost.
 Unsurprisingly, the results are quite sensitive to $\epsilon$.
 For example, when this is set to zero (to achieve robust feasibility), much more reserve capacity is to be procured than when we allow the system's constraints to be violated under one of the scenarios, in particular, scenario~3.
 Accordingly, the cost increases from \euro95 to \euro137.5, when $\epsilon$ goes from 1/3 to 0.
 In contrast, if we take the solution delivered for $\epsilon = 1/3$ and scenario 3 actually occurs, meaning that the wind power forecast error takes on the value $-20$MW, the AGC requires generator $g_2$ to increase its production up to $65$MW, that is, above its maximum output limit, while exceeding the maximum capacity of line $l_1$ too.
 But what is more important from a practical point of view is that, under such a scenario, the solution to problem~\eqref{eq:JCC-OPF} when $\epsilon = 1/3$ does \emph{not} allow for any \emph{manual re-dispatch} that can restore system feasibility immediately after, because no upward reserve capacity has been procured beforehand.
 Consequently, formulation~\eqref{eq:JCC-OPF} may be too risky or too costly.

-Instead, we propose next a novel joint chance-constrained formulation of the DC-OPF problem that does account for the possibility of resorting to a manual re-dispatch in this $\epsilon$-percentage of events in which the implementation of AGC is too expensive or even infeasible.
-For this, we replace the set of constraints \eqref{eq:JCCOPF_updownreserve}--\eqref{eq:JCCOPF_jointCC} in~\eqref{eq:JCC-OPF} with the following ones:
+To adress this issue, we propose a novel joint chance-constrained formulation of the DC-OPF problem that does account for the possibility of resorting to a manual re-dispatch in this $\epsilon$-percentage of events in which the implementation of AGC is too expensive or even infeasible.
+Our approach involves the use of manual adjustments to balance and ensure reliability under extreme conditions, while model \eqref{eq:JCC-OPF} with $\epsilon=0$ only employs AGC and model \eqref{eq:JCC-OPF} with $\epsilon>0$ does not consider any corrective measures for adverse scenarios.
+To obtain our formulation, we replace the set of constraints \eqref{eq:JCCOPF_updownreserve}--\eqref{eq:JCCOPF_jointCC} in~\eqref{eq:JCC-OPF} with the following ones:

 where $\alpha_n(\omega)$ is a random variable that represents the manual adjustment of the power output of the generator located at node~$n$.